crossplane/docs/content/master/concepts/composition.md

    annotation.
 1. Use a `FromCompositeFieldPath` patch to patch from the 'intermediary' field you patched to in step 1 to a field on the destination composed resource.

-### Composition Validation

-Crossplane uses a `Validating Webhook` to inform users of any potential misconfigurations in a `Composition` as early as possible.
-The default behavior of the webhook is to perform `logical checks` only, enforcing requirements that are not explicitly defined in the schema but are assumed to be hold at runtime.

-#### Experimental Validation With Schemas

-Crossplane provides experimental schema-aware validation that can be enabled through the `--enable-composition-webhook-schema-validation` feature flag.
-This will enable Composition validation against available schemas in the Cluster, ensuring, for example, that fieldPaths are valid and source and destination types match taking into account provided transforms too.

-The `crossplane.io/composition-validation-mode` annotation on the Composition allows to set one of two modes for schema validation:

-There are two modes of validation:
--  `strict`: Compositions are validated against required schemas, and rejected if any error is found.
-If any of the required schemas is missing, the Composition will be directly rejected.
--  `loose` (default): Same as `strict` mode, except that in case of missing required schemas, schema validation will be skipped emitting only a warning.

-See the dedicated [design document][validation-design-doc] for more information about future development around schema-aware validation.

-#### Disabling Webhooks

-Webhooks are enabled by default, but can be disabled by setting `webhooks.enabled` to `false` in the provided Helm Chart.

 [crd-docs]: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/
 [raise an issue]: https://github.com/crossplane/crossplane/issues/new?assignees=&labels=enhancement&template=feature_request.md